sandarbhasthana/pms-app/docs/REPORT_GENERATION_PLAN.md

 **Current State**: Basic PDF report generation exists for individual reservations and simple reservation lists.

-**Target State**: Enterprise-grade reporting system with 30+ report types, scheduled exports, customizable dashboards, and advanced analytics.
+**Target State**: Enterprise-grade reporting system with 30+ predefined report types, scheduled exports, and advanced analytics.
+Custom report builder with drag-and-drop field selection is marked as a future enhancement.

+**Implementation Approach**: Focus on predefined report templates with flexible filtering options rather than complex drag-and-drop custom report builders, which are considered overkill for initial PMS implementation.

 ---